AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Results

 \section{Results}

-We validate AutoMOOSE through a four-temperature copper polycrystalline grain growth benchmark that exercises the full agent pipeline end-to-end --- from a single natural-language prompt to quantitative kinetics analysis --- without any manual file editing or direct solver interaction.
-The following subsections report input file fidelity (Section~\ref{sec:input_fidelity}), grain coarsening kinetics (Section~\ref{sec:kinetics}), Arrhenius activation energy recovery (Section~\ref{sec:arrhenius}), autonomous failure correction (Section~\ref{sec:failure_recovery}), and agent-narrated interpretation (Section~\ref{sec:narrated}), preceded by an overview of the benchmark setup and pipeline performance (Section~\ref{sec:workflow_demo}).
+We validate AutoMOOSE at several complementary levels.
+We first demonstrate the full agent pipeline end-to-end on a copper polycrystalline grain-growth workflow --- from a single natural-language prompt to quantitative kinetics analysis, with no manual file editing or direct solver interaction (Section~\ref{sec:workflow_demo}).
+We then evaluate breadth and reliability on a pre-registered 25-task benchmark with machine-checkable gates and independent Skeptic falsification (Section~\ref{sec:benchmark_results}), and establish generalization to a second, conserved-dynamics domain --- Fe--Cr spinodal decomposition (Section~\ref{sec:spinodal_results}).
+The remaining subsections examine the mechanisms behind these results: input-file fidelity (Section~\ref{sec:input_fidelity}), grain-coarsening kinetics (Section~\ref{sec:kinetics}), ensemble Arrhenius recovery of the activation energy (Section~\ref{sec:arrhenius}), failure detection and recovery (Section~\ref{sec:failure_recovery}), a controlled baseline against bare frontier models (Section~\ref{sec:baseline}), the role of Skeptic falsification as methodology (Section~\ref{sec:skeptic_ablation}), and agent-narrated interpretation (Section~\ref{sec:narrated}).